 Topfull Technology booth with a Brick People setup (or a clone) as well as some sort of shooting game in the back.
 It looks like it’s one of those airsoft gun shooters.

-Wahlap Technologies had an impressive booth featuring We Dancing Online 2
+Wahlap Technologies had an impressive booth featuring We Dancing Online 2 but nothing else was shown in the album

 Hypaa shows off Mozarc and Theia